 Bonus offers are a no-brainer, especially with a new card.
-For example, the Capital One Venture Rewards Credit Card gives you a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+For example, with the Capital One Venture Rewards Credit Card, you can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 While it’s easy to ignore an inbox that’s flooded with promotional emails, you shouldn’t stop looking for offers after cashing in on your sign-up bonus.
 Throughout the year, creditors ramp up bonuses as they offer new products.
 The holiday season is also rampant with rewards promotions.
 In December 2016, for example, American Express invited cardholders to earn double rewards points at certain small businesses.

 Your card issuer earns money every time you use your card.
 To encourage cardholders to swipe as often as possible, lenders sometimes offer rewards bonuses for making a specific number of purchases within a certain time period.
 For instance, American Express EveryDay cardholders earn 20 percent more rewards points if they use the card to make 20 or more purchases within a billing period.

 This incentive can be particularly useful for routine purchases.
 Use it to your advantage by paying with your card instead of cash or making several small trips to the grocery store instead of one big visit.

 Banks want more business, which is why they routinely offer additional rewards to customers who have several accounts with them.
 Take time to research rewards bonuses you might receive if you open additional accounts with your creditor.

 For example, Chase customers who have a checking account in addition to a Chase Freedom® card earn a bonus 10 percent on all purchases at the end of the year.
 Some lenders offer even more bonus points of customers have other accounts, such as a mortgage or personal loan, linked to their checking accounts.